AJAY9710/sql-sales-analysis-copilot/README.md

-# sql-sales-analysis-copilot
-Sales performance analysis using SQL with Copilot assistance
+# Sales Performance Analysis using SQL & Copilot

+This project demonstrates how SQL queries can be created and validated with the assistance of Copilot.

+## Analysis Performed
+- Region-wise total sales
+- Product-wise average sales
+- Monthly sales trends
+- Top performing regions

+## Tools Used
+- MySQL (Online Compiler)
+- SQL Scripting
+- Copilot

+## Project Evidence
+SQL scripts and execution screenshots are included in this repository.